shijistar/enum-plus/migrate-from-v2.md

 ## 🛠 Recommended to upgrade TypeScript to 5.0

-We recommend upgrading your TypeScript version to `5.0` or later, as we introduced the [const Type Parameters](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#const-type-parameters) feature to simplify Enum initializations by removing the need for `as const`.
-The `Enum` can now be initialized with literal objects without the need of `as const` assertion.
+We recommend upgrading your TypeScript version to `v5.0` or later, as we have introduced the [const Type Parameters](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#const-type-parameters) feature to simplify Enum initializations.
+You don't have to use `as const` anymore.
+The `Enum` can now be initialized with literal objects by default.

 ```js
 const WeekEnum = Enum({